VATSIM-CARIBBEAN/docs.vatcar.net/MyVATCAR.md

 # My VATCAR

 This is your individual profile.
-All VATCAR related systems that directly affect you is located in this page.
+All VATCAR-related systems that directly affect you are located on this page.
 You have three different categories on your sidebar:

 1. My Settings
 2. Training System